oaltawil/LAPS/README.md

 ## Deploying LAPS

 Membership in the "Schema Admins" and "Domain Admins" security groups is required to configure the Active Directory domain for LAPS.
 To avoid pash-the-hash attacks, members of priviliged Active Directory groups should only logon to domain controllers and not to down-level member servers.
-Therefore, all the instructions below should be carried out on a writeable Domain Controller, not an RODC (Read-Only Domain Controller).
+Therefore, the first two steps in this guide should be carried out on a writeable Domain Controller, not an RODC (Read-Only Domain Controller).

 Download the "LAPS.x64.msi" Windows Installer package from [LAPS Download Page](https://www.microsoft.com/en-us/download/details.aspx?id=46899).
 The LAPS installer consists of the following 4 components or features: